stefanpauliuk/dynamic_stock_model/README.md

 Pull package via git pull or download as .zip file and unpack.
 Choose a convenient location (Here: 'C:\MyPythonPackages\').
 Then open a console, change to the directory ../pyDSM-master/, and install the package from the command line: <br>
 > python setup.py install

-This adds the package to the python path.
+This makes the package available to Python.
 At any other place in a system with the same python installation, pydsm is now ready to be imported simply by <br>
 > import pydsm

 This setup also allows us to run the unit test: <br>

 > import unittest

 > import pydsm

 > import pydsm.tests

 > unittest.main(pydsm.tests, verbosity=2)

 Or, to run a specific test